-The amendments or annual improvements are not considered to have a material impact on the financial statements.
+These changes are not expected to have a material impact on the Council's financial statements.

 Note 3 - Critical Judgements in Applying Accounting Policies

 In applying the accounting policies set out in the Accounting Policies, the authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are as follows.